NorthOcean/Project-Erina/README.md

 - The fourth row contains all the x-coordinates.

 Then rename these files as `true_pos_.csv`.
-After that, you should change the codes in `./PrepareTrainData.py` above to the positions of your `.csv` files to run the training.
+After that, you should change the codes in `./PrepareTrainData.py` below to the path of your `.csv` files to run the training.

 ```python
 ...